exakat/exakat-docs/Reference/Reports.rst

 ClassReview is a HTML report format.

-ClassReview depends on the following theme : ClassReview.
+ClassReview depends on the following rule : ClassReview.

 .. _report-classes-dependendies-html: